 - planning skills

 - thinking skills

 - early maths skills

 It is important to note that shapes are not only the standard geometric shapes; you can also teach kids abstract shapes – like leaves and other shapes found in nature, or shapes they create with straight and curvy lines.

 Here are 19 shapes crafts for preschoolers.
 You can use these at home or in your classroom.

-Feel free to tweak and alter according to fit the needs of your child.
+Feel free to tweak and alter them according to the needs of your children.
 Remember, it is more important to teach them skills than to look at the final product.

 1. Potato Printing

 Cut up some potatoes into different shapes.
 Make sure to include some geometric shapes along with abstract ones.
-Then, let your child print them freely.
-Dip them into paint and print onto paper.
+Then, let your kids print them freely.
+Dip them into paint and print them onto paper.